lechab/newstatpress/README.md

 - [ ] Add a 'unique visitors' row in the overview chart
 - [ ] Add options to (de)activate single chart/graphs of overview and details
 - [ ] Generate extenal API interfaces
-- [ ] Add'version' in external API
+- [ ] Add 'version' in external API
 - [x] Change days calculation into prune functions
 - [ ] add number of visitors online in the overview page
 - [ ] Database migration routine with unique name